MonaSolutions/MonaServer/_sources/installation.txt

 Start
 ===================================

 MonaServer includes some argument launch options, but by default MonaServer is optimized for a production running.
 Command-line options are useful during development and test usage.
-To get full description about launch arguments start MonaServer with */help* argument on Windows or *--help* on Unix system.
+To get full descriptions about the launch arguments start MonaServer with */help* argument on Windows or *--help* on Unix system.

-Otherwise, starts simply MonaServer application with administrative rights.
+Otherwise, simply start the MonaServer application with administrative rights.

 You can also start it as a Windows service: